davenquinn/cesium-vector-provider/README.md

   renderer does not support overzooming as in the Mapbox stack, leading to visually poorer results.
 - Cooperation with Cesium-Martini on caching and request management will increase efficiency of the globe view and improve configurability.
-- It'd be nice to align the approaches used here with Cesium's first-party 3D Tiles stack, which attempts to support some similar use cases as Mapbox's 2D vector tiles stack.
+- It'd be nice to align the approaches used here with Cesium's first-party 3D Tiles stack, which is intended to fill similar use cases as Mapbox's 2D vector tiles stack.

 To improve all of these aspects, it is likely that this module will seek to shift from a single Imagery Provider to a more "direct" WebGL or material-based